The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 Dinner in Montecito

 The other option is to go to the hills of Montecito for a memorable (expensive) dinner with a view.
-Drive or take a 10 minute Uber to the hills of Montecito...where Oprah Winfrey and Harry and Megan live.
+Drive or take a 10-minute Uber to the hills of Montecito...where Oprah Winfrey and Harry and Megan live.

 San Ysidro Ranch was ranked "America's Best Resort" by Travel and Leisure in 2010 and has become an institution in Santa Barbara/Montecito.
-It's well regarded and always recommended by locals.
+It's well-regarded and always recommended by locals.

-Out of the three onsite restaurants, The Stonehouse is the one you want to make reservations for.
 It's beyond romantic and perfect for a memorable evening.
 Dine under twinkle lights on the terrace and enjoy gorgeous views.
 The food is outstanding and beautifully presented.
-Service is top notch.
-Expect an amazing experience all around.
-Save room for dessert and order the chocolate soufflé.
-If atmosphere is your thing, you won't be disappointed here.
+Service is top-notch.

 Thinking of extending your day trip to Santa Barbara?